Hans Gustav Güterbock: Chicago career

 In 1948, he left Turkey to be a guest lecturer for a year in Sweden's University of Uppsala, and in 1949 he was invited to settle at the University of Chicago's Oriental Institute by Thorkild Jacobsen, where he would spend the rest of his academic career.
 In 1956, Güterbock was promoted to a full professor, and from 1969 to his retirement in 1976 he was the university's Tiffany and Margaret Blake Distinguished Service Professor of Hittitology.
 In 1962, he became president of the American Oriental Society, and in 1996 would become the second person to receive the group's Medal of Merit.
 He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.
 In 1976, he joined forces with fellow Chicago professor Harry Hoffner to found and co-edit the Chicago Hittite Dictionary.

 Personal life

-In Istanbul Güterbock married in 1940 Franziska Hellmann (1919–2014), the daughter of Karl Hellmann and Rosy, nee Herzfelder.
+In Istanbul Güterbock married in 1940 Franziska Hellmann (1919–2014), the daughter of Karl Hellmann and Rosy, née Herzfelder.
 With his wife Frances he had two children: Thomas Martin and Walter Michael.
 His ashes are interred in the crypt of First Unitarian Church of Chicago where he was a member.